Latest Toronto Sports News

 - Have a history of providing fair wagering opportunities to other provinces or US states

 - Be regularly monitored by said regulatory bodies

 How Do You Get Paid If You Win?

-The current payment system for Canadian sports betting is clunky, to say the least.
-However, with the addition of mobile sportsbooks coming in the future, Canadian residents will likely be able to withdraw their winnings through entirely electronic methods, like PayPal, credit or debit card transfers, and more.
+Current payment methods for Ontarian sports betting features debit cards, credit cards, and INTERAC online (for Proline+).
+However, with the addition of mobile sportsbooks coming in the future, Canadian residents will likely be able to deposit and withdraw their winnings through other methods.